 CommunityHealth volunteers have the chance to make a profound impact in a patient-focused environment.
 Volunteers are welcome at both of our Chicago locations — West Town (2611 W. Chicago Ave.) and Englewood (641 W. 63rd St.).
 We offer a manageable time commitment – usually a minimum of one four-hour shift per month, except as noted below – with flexible scheduling.
 We also recognize our volunteers with awards and events.

-For more information about any of these volunteer opportunities*, please contact the Chrissie Fouts, manager of volunteer services, at 773.969.5923 or to email@example.com.
+For more information about any of these volunteer opportunities*, please contact Chrissie Fouts, manager of volunteer services, at 773.969.5923 or at email@example.com.
 Also see the answers to volunteers’ most frequently asked questions.

 (*For Dental volunteer opportunities, please contact Hilda Avila-Salazar, Oral Health Manager, at 773.969.5934 or firstname.lastname@example.org.)

 Please click on each of the tabs below to see our volunteer opportunities.

 CommunityHealth provides primary care, dental care, and more than 20 specialty services.
 Volunteer physicians, nurses, nurse practitioners, and physician assistants help address a variety of patient needs.